 Use of connectors

-For Microsoft Flow, an unlicensed user that signs in to flow.microsoft.com will be setup with the free Flow plan.
-If later they try to perform an action like sharing a Flow, they will be prompted to sign up for a trial.
-In this example, if the user accepted the offer for trial they would be signed up for a Flow Plan 2 trial.
-This trial would not show up under the user licenses in the Office 365 Portal, however you would be able to see it in the Power Apps license report discussed later in this security section.
+For Power Automate, an unlicensed user that signs in to flow.microsoft.com will be setup with the free Power Automate plan.
+If later they try to perform an action like sharing a flow, they will be prompted to sign up for a trial.
+In this example, if the user accepted the offer for trial they would be signed up for a Power Automate trial.
+This trial would not show up under the user licenses in the Microsoft 365 Portal, however you would be able to see it in the Power Apps license report discussed later in this security section.

 As the administrator, you will likely be assisting users that had started in a trial and either want to continue experimenting or are ready to get a regular license to keep working with the app they are building.
 If you are moving to a regular license for a user, it would also be a good time to work with them to see if their app should stay where it was built or should be moved according to the environment strategy you adopt.
 For those not ready to get a full license but want to keep experimenting you could help them get setup on the community plan and help them move their application and flow assets into their new developer environment.